johnwargo/johnwargo-static-11ty/src/posts/2016/autostart-python-app-on-raspberry-pi-in-a-terminal-window.md

 With that script file in place, the script will execute from anywhere and I'm ready to go.

 I found two ways to execute my script that worked for me.
 The first is to create a .desktop file and copy it to ~/.config/autostart.
-For my use case, I called the file start-remind.desktop.
+For my use case, I called the file `start-remind.desktop`.
 Populate the file with the following information:

 ```text
 [Desktop Entry]